 Overnight (Central NY)

 Cooperstown: Known as “America’s Most Perfect Village” and the birthplace of America’s pastime (baseball!), Cooperstown is an ideal getaway with its charming downtown and enviable location on the peaceful shores of Otsego Lake.
 Relax at the lakeside Otesaga Resort (pictured).
 A Historic Hotels of America Member and AAA Four Diamond property, the Otesaga boasts an elegance that recalls a bygone era.
 Enjoy breakfast on the patio, play a round on the award-winning Leatherstocking Golf Course, then head into town to explore Main Street, just a five-minute walk from the hotel.
 Get your fill of baseball history at the National Baseball Hall of Fame, where you can see artifacts from the game’s most famous moments, and thanks to a disposable stylus given to each visitor, interactive exhibits are still in play!
 Nothing goes better with baseball than beer, and Cooperstown’s own Brewery Ommegang makes some of the very best, which you can sample in flights while listening to live music in a beautiful outdoor beer garden set amidst the rolling hills of Central New York.
 While you’re in town, stop by the Farmers Museum to see what life was like back in the 19th century through interpretative performances by costumed actors.
-Also worth a visit is the Fenimore Art Museum and its impressive collection of Native American artifacts and American Folk Art.
-Broadway fans rejoice: the Fenimore has a special exhibit dedicated to the one and only A. Ham., including Hamilton’s handwritten notes from when he was “writing like he’s running out of time.”
+Also worth a visit is the Fenimore Art Museum and its impressive collection of Native American artifacts and American folk art.

 The Wild Center & Wild Walk: Walk among the treetops of the Adirondack forest on the Wild Walk at The Wild Center, an experiential museum dedicated to connecting visitors with the natural world around us.
 The only elevated walkway in the region, the Wild Walk offers visitors a bird’s eye view of the 6 million–acre Adirondack Park.
 Indoor exhibits are closed, and visitors are asked to keep an eagle’s wingspan apart—that’s 6-feet in human-speak.

 Ausable Chasm: Known as the “Grand Canyon of the Adirondacks,” the Ausable Chasm is a two-mile-long gorge that was formed by glacial activity 500 million years ago.
 Today, visitors can explore five miles of scenic trails.
-Once there, you will also have the option to add a Riverwalk tour to your experience.
+Once there, you will also have the option to add a Riverwalk tour to your experience (when available).
 Advanced tickets required.

 Fort Ticonderoga (pictured): Learn about New York’s role in the American Revolutionary War through a visit to the reconstructed Fort Ticonderoga, where you can watch live reenactments complete with period costumes, lose yourself in a massive corn maze, and smell the fragrant heritage flowers in the King’s Garden.